 I’ve spent a lot of my life wanderlusting for adventure abroad, often times without appreciating the adventure that lies in my own back yard.
 The older I get and more I explore the world, the more I realize how much Indiana has to offer.
-Now I’m a few days away from setting of on my next international adventure.
-While I’ll return to Indy for a few months come December, I don’t plan to resettle here permanently.
-Instead I’ll be in search of a new place to call home.
-In the mean time, as a celebration of my home state and all its offerings, here are 15 reasons why Indiana is underrated and should be on more travelers bucket lists.
+As a celebration of my home state and all its offerings, here are 18 reasons why Indiana is underrated and should be on more travelers bucket lists.

 1 .
 In Indiana, we experience all 4 seasons of the year fully.

 Fall time is truly magical.
 The leaves usually turn vibrant reds, oranges, and yellows around late October and last for a few weeks as they fall before winter.
 Winter can be pretty nice too when the snow accumulates enough, though I’m much more a fan of the warmth.
 Springtime brings beautiful budding flowers throughout the state that give way to shaded forests full of wildlife.
 Seeing the seasons come and go gives a beautiful rhythm to the year and helps you to appreciate each of mother nature’s phases.

 There are great comics about the poor Indiana locals who sometimes experience what feels like all four seasons in a day.
 I kid you not – I’ve seen days where its sunny it the morning, raining in the afternoon, and snowing by evening.

 2. Indiana is one of the most affordable states in the USA.